2025 Kansas First-Time Homebuyer Programs and Loans

 Requirements

-- There is no credit score requirement, but you will need to be approved for a mortgage from a participating KHRC lender
+- Be approved for a first mortgage from a participating KHRC lender

-- Your income must be at or below 80% of the median income in your area
+- Income at or below 80% of the area’s median income

-- Loans can only be used to purchase existing homes that do not typically require a lot of repair work
+- Loans can be used only for existing homes that don’t require a lot of repair work

 Pros and cons